Pneumoconiosis Compensation Fund Board

 A. Introduction

-The Pneumoconiosis Compensation Fund Board (“PCFB”) set up a research fund (the “Fund”) for the purpose of supporting worthwhile projects that are related to the prevention, diagnosis, assessment of disability, treatment and rehabilitation of Pneumoconiosis and/or Mesothelioma in Hong Kong.
+The Pneumoconiosis Compensation Fund Board (“PCFB”) setsup a research fund (the “Fund”) to support worthwhile projects that are related to the prevention, diagnosis, assessment of disability, treatment and rehabilitation of Pneumoconiosis and/or Mesothelioma in Hong Kong.

 This guidance note aims to provide general information to potential applicants of the Fund with an overview of the objectives of the Fund and the relevant application requirements.
 In addition to the information provided in this guidance note, PCFB may issue supplementary information and guidance notes from time to time.
 Please check the PCFB website for updates before submitting your application.